biosustain/genomediff-node/README.md

 ### Development
 ---------------
 When developing, use `tsc --watch` to build the `.ts` files on change.
+Alternatively, you can use `npm run build` if you do not wish to run the build on file change.

 **Note**: If you add new files or remove files, make sure to edit the `"files"` field in `tsconfig.json`:
 ```js